rockthejvm/rockthejvm-site/src/content/articles/why-are-scala-type-classes-useful.md

 The behavior we've just implemented is called "ad hoc polymorphism" because the `sumElements` ability is unlocked only in the presence of an implicit instance of the trait which provides the method definition, right there when it's called, hence the "ad hoc" name.
 "Polymorphism" because the implementations we can provide can obviously be different for different types, as we did with Int and String.

 The trait `Summable[T]` itself is nothing special.
-However, when you combine it with one/more implicit <em>instances</em> of the trait - and in our case we `IntSummable` and `StringSummable` - we have a pattern, which we generally call a "type class".
+However, when you combine it with one/more implicit _instances_ of the trait - and in our case we `IntSummable` and `StringSummable` - we have a pattern, which we generally call a "type class".
 This structure allows us to define specific implementations for certain types and not for others, in the "ad hoc polymorphic" style we did earlier.

 ## Capish?